 Smokers do it, recent tobacco quitters do it, newbies do it, plus-ohm device users do it and to be honest…people who don’t (yet) necessarily see vaping as a freakin’ sport like some of us, they do it too.

 Editor (Jonny): I do it too…90% of the time 🙂

 Why Vape MTL?

-For most it’s a case of having no interested in spewing out huge clouds of vapour.
-It’s for those that want something as similar to the experience of smoking as they can get.
+For some it’s a case of having no interest in spewing out huge clouds of vapour.
+It’s for those that want nicotine delivered by something as similar to the experience of smoking as they can get.

 Many simply have no option due to years of smoking and the state of their lungs.
 They struggle taking a full on direct to lung hit.

 Because you are essentially consuming something, you should be aware of your e-juice composition.

 Which Nicotine Strength Is Best For Mouth to Lung Vaping?

 MTL differs massively from DTL in that you can afford to use a slightly higher nicotine content without making yourself ill due to the fact you will be using higher resistance coils and lower power outputs.

 Personally, I use either 0mg or 3mg.
 Other reviewers here use 6mg, 12mg or 20mg.
 It will ultimately depend on your needs.